wilhmhkm/Nashville_Housing_Data_Cleaning_Project/README.md

 # 🏡 Nashville Housing Data Cleaning Project

 ## 📌 Executive Summary

-This project focuses on cleaning and transforming raw housing data to make it analysis-ready.
-Using SQL, the dataset was standardized, missing values were handled, columns were restructured, and duplicates were removed.
-The final output is a clean, structured dataset suitable for visualization in Tableau and real-world analytical use.
+In this project, I focus on cleaning and transforming raw housing data to make it analysis-ready.
+I use SQL to standardize the dataset, handle missing values, restructure columns, and remove duplicates.

+The final output is a clean and structured dataset that is ready for visualization in Tableau and suitable for real-world analytical use.

 ---